Ethan-Dewit/SmartDisplays/README.md

 4. @app.route('/get_direction', methods=["GET"])
     **def get_direction():**
+PARAM: String DISPLAY

 A given ink plate will request the information should be dipslayed on it from this function.
 All the userIds and directions that are associated with the given display will be collected.
 This information will then be turned into a JSON and sent to the given display.

 5. @app.route('/update_direction', methods=["POST"])
     **def update_direction():**
+param: String UID_0, ORDER_0, DISPLAY_0, DIRECT_0, UID_1, ORDER_1, DISPLAY_1, DIRECT_1
+ORDER_0 should always be 0, ORDER_1 should always be 1
+UID_0 and UID_1 should always match

 This function updates the direction and the display for a given userId.
 If the userId is not yet in the dataframe, the userId, direction, and display are created as a new column and appended to the dataframe.

 # How to Run

+1. make sure that Python 3 is installed
+2. Install dependencies:
-1. Install flask with: pip install flask
+    a. pip install Flask
-2. Install panadas with: pip install pandas
+    b. pip install pandas
-3. Enter your virtual enironment with:
-    a. virtualenv env
-    b. source env/bin/activate
+3. In smartDisplays.py add host="0.0.0.0" to app.run
-4. Run the server with: python smart-display-api.py
+4. run python3 smartDisplays.py on server